How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-All pesticide applicators, as well as those that supervise them, need to be licensed via the appropriate Arizona regulatory agencies.
-The United States Environmental Protection Agency (EPA) has established minimum standards of competency, but issuing, maintaining, and revoking licensing is handled at the state level.
+All pesticide applicators (and those that supervise them) need to be certified at the state level.
+The United States Environmental Protection Agency (EPA) has established minimum standards of competency, but all pesticide applicators working in Arizona should be licensed via the necessary state regulatory agencies.

 Is the company a member of any professional organizations?